androb/deliverables/interviewplaybook/examples/real-estate-litigator/playbook.md

-# Interview Playbook for Real Estate Litigation Department Attorney
+#Interview Playbook for Real Estate Litigation Attorney

 ## Introduction

-This Interview Playbook is designed to guide the assessment of candidates for the position of Real Estate Litigation Department Attorney.
-It ensures a structured approach to evaluate their alignment with the key technical and behavioral competencies required for this critical role at the firm.
-The candidate's expertise in handling complex real estate litigation, their ability to deliver exceptional client service, and their preparedness to work collaboratively in a diverse and fast-paced environment will be the focus of the evaluation.
+This Interview Playbook is designed to assist the hiring team at Maxwell Fairview in identifying the most suitable candidate for the role of Real Estate Litigation Attorney.
+The purpose of this guide is to provide a structured framework for assessing candidates through a series of tailored questions and scenarios that reflect both their technical proficiencies and alignment with the firm's esteemed values.
+The role of Real Estate Litigation Attorney is critical to Maxwell Fairview's mission of providing exemplary service to clients while adhering to the highest ethical standards.
+Through this interview process, we aim to select a candidate who not only possesses the requisite legal expertise but also demonstrates a deep commitment to our values of service, experience, trust, and respectful inclusion.

-### Interview Structure
+## Interview Structure

-The interview should be broken down into the following sections:
+The interview should be scheduled for approximately 90 to 120 minutes and include the following segments:

-1. **Introduction (5-10 minutes)**
-   - Greeting and establishing rapport with the candidate.
-   - Providing a brief overview of the firm and the expectations for the Real Estate Litigation Department Attorney position.
+1. Introduction (5-10 minutes): The interviewer provides an overview of Maxwell Fairview and the role of Real Estate Litigation Attorney.

-2. **Technical Competency Assessment (40-60 minutes)**
-   - Evaluating Commercial and Real Estate Litigation Experience.
-   - Discussing Client Service in a Fast-Paced Environment.
-   - Confirming California Bar Admission and local legal knowledge.
-   - Assessing Varied Caseload Management skills.
-   - Discussing approaches to Complex Legal Issue Resolution.

-3. **Behavioral Competency Assessment (30-40 minutes)**
-   - Probing Client-Centric Focus with situational questions.
-   - Observing the ability to Collaborate within a Diverse Team.
-   - Testing adaptability to a Fast-Paced Environment.
-   - Assessing Ethical Practice and Responsibility.
-   - Discussing strategies for Continuous Learning and Skill Development.

-4. **Case Studies / Role-Playing (20-30 minutes)**
-   - Presenting the candidate with real-world scenarios to address, simulating the complexities they will encounter in their role.

-5. **Closure and Next Steps (10-15 minutes)**
+2. Discussion of Technical Competencies (30-40 minutes): Assess the candidate's experience and skills in Litigation Expertise, Real Estate Law, Alternative Dispute Resolution (ADR), Research & Analysis, and Client-Centric Service.
+3. Exploration of Behavioral Competencies (30-40 minutes): Evaluate the candidate's alignment with company values through Collaboration & Teamwork, Inclusivity & Respect, Innovation & Forward Thinking, Adaptability & Stress Management, and Leadership & Vision.
+4. Practical Assignment (20-30 minutes): Give the candidate a task or case scenario to solve, showcasing their practical skills and decision-making process.
+5. Team Interaction (if applicable, 10-15 minutes): Allow for informal discussions with potential team members to assess cultural and team fit.
-   - Allowing the candidate to ask questions about the position and the firm.
+6. Candidate's Questions and Wrap-up (10-15 minutes): Provide time for the candidate to ask questions and summary of the next steps in the selection process.
-   - Outlining the follow-up process after the interview.

-The entire interview should span approximately 1.5 to 2.5 hours.
-This length allows for a deep dive into the competencies and gives the candidate an opportunity to showcase their qualifications in a comprehensive manner.

-## Real Estate Litigation Department Attorney
+## Real Estate Litigation Attorney

-**Job ID:** 3945
-**Position:** Department Attorney
+**Position:** Real Estate Litigation Attorney
 **Location:** San Francisco, CA
 **Practice Area:** Construction & Real Estate
 **Open Date:** Friday, December 15, 2023
 **Job Function:** Legal
-**Contact:**

 ### Job Description:
-At Nixon Peabody, our priority is to attract, retain, and promote talented individuals from a wide range of racial, ethnic, social, economic, religious, and personal backgrounds, genders, and sexual orientations.
+At Maxwell Fairview, our priority is to attract, retain, and promote talented individuals from a wide range of racial, ethnic, social, economic, religious, and personal backgrounds, genders, and sexual orientations.
 Therefore, we encourage talented individuals with diverse backgrounds and experiences to apply.

-More than a third of Nixon Peabody’s lawyers are litigators.
+More than a third of Maxwell Fairview’s lawyers are litigators.
 We have decades of experience representing clients at every level of the trial and appellate courts in multiple jurisdictions, in international forums, and mediations, arbitrations, and other methods of alternative dispute resolution.

-A career at Nixon Peabody is the opportunity to do work that matters.
+A career at Maxwell Fairview is the opportunity to do work that matters.
 It’s a chance to use your knowledge to shape what’s ahead, to innovate, and to learn at a firm that taps into the power of collaboration and collective thinking.

 In accordance with applicable Federal and State laws, the anticipated annual salary range for this position is as follows:

 - San Francisco, CA: $160,000-$175,000

 In addition to a standard benefits package, this role may be eligible for additional contingent compensation based on an array of factors, including but not limited to: work performance, geographic location, work experience, education, and qualifications.
-Because such contingent compensation is not yet calculable or may be zero ($0) in some circumstances, the above-listed salary range is Nixon Peabody’s good faith estimate of the annual salary it reasonably expects to pay for the position at the time of this posting.
+Because such contingent compensation is not yet calculable or may be zero ($0) in some circumstances, the above-listed salary range is Maxwell Fairview’s good faith estimate of the annual salary it reasonably expects to pay for the position at the time of this posting.

 ### Job Requirements:
 Our Construction and Real Estate Litigation practice group is seeking to hire a department attorney to join our San Francisco, CA office.
 The successful candidate will work with our team on California landlord-tenant matters.